appacademy/SWEO-Part-Time-Resources/3-Module/1-week/1-day/README.md

 - Don't hesitate to ask questions if something is confusing or we require clarity!
 We cannot help you code, but we can explain the question and point you to available resources.

 ### Coding Portion
+- `Ask questions to clarify prompt`:
+  - this is a big long assessment, so if we don't understand a particular part of the prompt or if we're stuck, then ask question!!
+We can't help you with the code, but we can help you understand the problem.

 - bit more edge cases, i.e. conditions to check certain things, or keep track of certain data (for ex, island project kept track of size), etc.

 - Write Comments! i.e. the steps we need to take for the traversal(pop node, then do the thing, etc.)

 - PLEASE: `DO SOME BUG PREVENTION`!!